jmda8400/covid-data-tracker/README.md

 ## Getting Started

-You will just need to sign up into colab.research.google.com and open up the scripts.
+You will just need to sign up into [colab.research.google.com](colab.research.google.com) and open up the scripts.

 ## Built With

-Google Collaboratory - Jupyter Notebooks
+Google Collaboratory - Jupyter Notebook
 **Libraries used**
 - Pandas
 - Numpy